[These Red Lentil Salmon Patties come together in a flash and are packed with omega 3s and protein!]

 - Add salt and honey to a mixing bowl and add warm water.
 Stir to dissolve and add remaining ingredients.
 Toss to coat onions and allow to sit for 15 minutes.
 Toss again and transfer to a glass container and refrigerate.
 Onions can be eaten within one hour, but soften and take on a stronger flavor with time.
 Ideally, marinate overnight.

-- Grate zucchini and squeeze out a little bit of the water.
-Add to a mixing bowl with the remaining ingredients.
+- Grate zucchini to measure one cup and squeeze out some of the liquid (Iput it into a clean dishtowel or even a paper towel and squeeze).
+Add to a mixing bowl with the remaining salmon patty ingredients.
 Mix well to combine and form into patties by forming the mixture into a ball in your hands and flattening it.
 You should get 6-8 patties, depending on how large you make them.
 The patties will be a little bit loose.

 - Heat a pan over medium high heat and add oil.
 Add patties and cook for 3-4 minutes on each side.